vizdata-f21/project-2-tidy_team/death_risk_factors/README.md

 This folder holds the cleaned data used in our shiny app (within the folder `data`) and the code for our shiny app.

-Below are the sources used to make the `app.R` code.
+Below are the sources used to make the `app.R` code and for the `data.cleaning.R` file (found in the `data` folder outside the `death_risk_factors` folder).

 We are also grateful to Mine for her continued support and guidance.

 https://shiny.rstudio.com/articles/plot-interaction.html
 https://mastering-shiny.org/action-graphics.html